Keyboard shortcuts

 zZip / hand-across: Directly handing a club from one hand to the other without throwing it1

-fFlip / hold: Holding a club in a hand without throwing it or flipping it quickly2
+fFlip / hold: Holding a club in a hand without throwing it, or flipping it quickly in place2

 sSelf as in a normal cascade3